 When someone dies, assets such as their bank accounts and insurance policies are frozen.
-This happens in every case and isn't dependent on whether the deceased left a will.
-Someone needs to get permission to have access to the deceased's assets to deal with things like paying debts and closing accounts, as well as distributing the estate further down the line.
+This happens in every case and isn't dependent on whether the deceased left a Last will and testament.
+Someone (eg the executors of the will) needs to get permission to have access to the deceased's assets to deal with things like paying debts and closing accounts, as well as distributing the estate further down the line.
 Confirmation allows this person to ‘administer' the estate by having access to the person's money and property.
-The grant of confirmation (also known as the ‘certificate of confirmation’) is the legal document that allows this person to administer the estate.
+Confirmation is the legal document that allows this person to administer the estate.

 This information only applies in Scotland.